-Former U.S. Olympian and 12-year national team member, Jill Reeve, became the head coach of teh Brown field hockey team in March 2011 Reeve joined the Bears’ staff following seven successful seasons as the head coach of the Miami Ohio field hockey program.
+Former U.S. Olympian and 12-year national team member, Jill Reeve, became the head coach of the Brown field hockey team in March 2011.
+Reeve joined the Bears staff following seven successful seasons as the head coach of the Miami Ohio field hockey program.

-“I am absolutely delighted to welcome Jill Reeve to Brown as our head field hockey coach," said Goldberger.
+“I am absolutely delighted to welcome Jill Reeve to Brown as our head field hockey coach," said Director of Athletics Michael Goldberger.
 "She has a proven record of accomplishment, both as a coach and a player, at the highest level and brings a great understanding of our institution and the values of athletics in the Ivy League.”

 In seven years with the RedHawks, Reeve rebuilt the program, culminating with a 2010 season in which she guided Miami to a 14-7 record and an 8-2 finish in the Mid American Conference, en route to the MAC Regular Season Title and MAC Coach of the Year honors for Reeve.
 It was the first MAC Title in school history for Miami, which finished third in 2009 and second in 2008, while Reeve was Miami’s first-ever MAC Field Hockey Coach of the Year.

 Reeve and the RedHawks advanced to the MAC Championship Game four times and the Tournament Semifinals three times during her career.
 She helped to guide the program to seven straight 10-win seasons for the first time in 25 years, and to five straight winning seasons in conference play for the first time since 1984-1986.